sentclose/sentc-docs/docs/guide/e2ee/file.md

 With Sentc, files can be encrypted for a group or for a single user.
 We recommend encrypting files for a group, as this allows all group members to download and decrypt the file.

-For each file, Sentc creates a new key that is used for encryption.
+For each file, Sentc creates a new key used for encryption.
 To encrypt and upload a file for a group, follow these steps:

 ::: warning
 It is important to store the `file id` to fetch the file later